Dhanushree27/Cryptocurrencies/README.md

 This project was initiated with the intention to identify the cryptocurrencies available in the market and to classify them into groups based on the algorithm, proof type, the supply and the amount mined.
 The dataset was cleaned and the classification was done using an unsupervised machine learning technique: K Means clustering

 ## Analysis
-- The dataset was obtained from cryptocompare [CryptoCompare](https://min-api.cryptocompare.com/data/all/coinlist) and select values were taken into consideration: CoinName, Algorithm, ProofType, IsTrading, TotalCoinsMined, and TotalCoinsSupply
+- The dataset was obtained from [CryptoCompare](https://min-api.cryptocompare.com/data/all/coinlist) and select values were taken into consideration: CoinName, Algorithm, ProofType, IsTrading, TotalCoinsMined, and TotalCoinsSupply
 - The dataset containing details of 1252 cryptocurrencies was filtered to contain only cryptocurrencies that are currently **being traded**, and ones that have a valid algorithm.
 This resulted in 1144 cryptocurrencies
 - The Istrading column was then dropped since it was not required for further analysis
 - The dataset was then cleaned further to remove rows with blank values in any of the columns.
 This resulted in 685 cryptocurrencies